AirbusCyber/grap/README.md

 More options for debug can be found in [doc/DEBUG.md](doc/DEBUG.md).

 # License
 grap is licensed under the MIT license.
-The full license text can be found in [src/LICENSE](src/LICENSE).
+The full license text can be found in [LICENSE](LICENSE).